agera-sdk/previous-version-2/README.md

   - In the browser, these files are stored in the RAM.
 - `app-storage:` refers to files in the application data storage directory.
 They are data stored dynamically in the application with persistence.

-If you need to use `app-storage:` in the browser, switch to using `rialight::filesystem::webcompat::File`.
+If you need to use `app-storage:` in the browser, never use synchronous operations as they will currently panic since the browser has no support for synchronous operations.

-#### Web-Compatible File System
+#### Web Compatibility in the File System

-The `app-storage:` URI does not work when exporting the project to the browser, because of lacking API in the browser, including synchronous operations.
-In case you need this feature, use a specialized version of `File` that works with `app-storage:` across all platforms, `rialight::filesystem::webcompat::File`.
+Synchronous operations do not work for the `app-storage:` URI does not work when exporting the project to the browser currently.
+Any synchronous operation on `File` will panic.
+If you need to target the browser, always use asynchronous operations.

-For the `app-storage:` URI, this uses the origin-private file system API in the browser.
+For the browser, Rialight uses its origin-private file system API.
   - https://users.rust-lang.org/t/bindings-for-browser-origin-private-fs/97417/2?u=hydroper1

-Due to this, the web-compatible file system API is entirely asynchronous.

 ### Gaming